ut-amrl/spot-vrl/README.md

     image_grids

-The vast majority of the code is in scripts:
+The vast majority of the code is in SCRIPTS:

 Contains the first part of the model (creating representation, saving resulting k-means model and encoders):